-The content used in this blog article has changed, and you will no longer be able to view the Australia fires.
-However, the techniques and content can be applied to any current fire.
+The specific Australia fire events mentioned in this blog article are from January, 2020, and are now historical.
+However, the techniques and ArcGIS Living Atlas content can be applied to any current fire.

 View fires using MODIS

 We can examine where areas of high thermal activity (for example, fires) have been recorded using the MODIS layer from ArcGIS Living Atlas.
 Thermal activity is detected by sensors on board NASA’s Earth Observing System (EOS) satellites and is published as a live feed containing data collected within the last 48 hours.
 The feed is updated every 30 minutes.
 See the item details for more information.

 Open a new map and zoom to the area between Sydney and Melbourne, Australia.
 To add MODIS to your map, follow these steps: